-Depth profile modelling
+A2 Depth profile modeling

-In-situ cosmogenic 10Be is mainly produced through spallation and muon reactions on O and Si (Gosse and Phillips, 2001).
+In situ cosmogenic 10Be is mainly produced through spallation and muon reactions on O and Si (Gosse and Phillips, 2001).
 Accordingly, the production needs a scaling to geographic position and elevation, and it needs a correction for shielding from secondary cosmic ray particles (Gosse and Phillips, 2001; Lal, 1991).
 Production rate scaling for spallation production was done using the method of Stone (2000), which is based on the work of Lal (1991).
 We updated these approaches using the recalibrated reference dataset of Borchers et al. (2016) for our scaling framework.
-For the consideration of muogenic production, we used the parametrization scheme by Balco et al. (2008), which is based on muogenic production systematics

-- 495 presented by Heisinger et al. (2002a,b).
-The experimental fit for muogenic production of these authors, however, is known to yield in an up to ~ 40% overestimation of muogenic 10Be production (Borchers et al., 2016; Braucher et al., 2003, 2013).
-To account for this effect, an uncertainty of 40 % was assigned on the muogenic production during the MC modelling, which is described below.
-We finally computed an open sky visibility over 1° azimuthal increments to account for rockwall and bedrock specific geometry and shielding.
-This was done using a high resolution (2m) DEM provided by the Swiss Federal - 500 Office of Topography (Swisstopo) as basis.
-We used the combination of these constraints to calculate a total site-specific shielding factor (S_T) and apparent attenuation length ($\Lambda{f,e}$) for spallogenic production with the CRONUS Earth online Topographic Shielding Calculator v2.0 (Marrero et al., 2016).
+For the consideration of muogenic production, we used the parametrization scheme by Balco et al. (2008), which is based on muogenic production systematics presented by Heisinger et al. (2002a, b).
+The experimental fit for muogenic production of these authors, however, is known to yield an up to $\sim 40 \,\%$ overestimation of muogenic 10Be production (Borchers et al., 2016; Braucher et al., 2003, 2013).
+To account for this effect, an uncertainty of 40 % was assigned on the muogenic production during the MC modeling, which is described below.
+We finally computed an open-sky visibility over 1° azimuthal increments to account for rockwall and bedrock specific geometry and shielding.
+This was done using a high-resolution (2 m) digital elevation model provided by the Swiss Federal Office of Topography (swisstopo) as a basis.
+We used the combination of these constraints to calculate a total sitespecific shielding factor (S_T) and apparent attenuation length $(\Lambda{f,e})$ for spallogenic production with the CRONUS Earth online Topographic Shielding Calculator v2.0 (Marrero et al., 2016).
 The shielding factor (S_T) was used to correct for both spallogenic and muogenic production, which is necessary due to the large height of the rockwall (Mair et al., 2019).
-The sitespecific apparent attenuation length for spallogenic production ($\Lambda{f,e}$) was used to correct for geometric effects (Dunne et al., - 505 1999; Gosse and Phillips, 2001).
-A detailed discussion of the approach can be found in the supplement of Mair et al. (2019).
-The modelling of TCN profiles in bedrock requires the consideration of possible inherited nuclides from previous exposure.
-For bedrock profiles, we explain the occurrence of inherited nuclides with a history where bedrock was previously exposed to cosmic rays.
+The site-specific apparent attenuation length for spallogenic production ($\Lambda{f,e}$) was used to correct for geometric effects (Dunne et al., 1999; Gosse and Phillips, 2001).
+A detailed discussion of the approach can be found in the Supplement of Mair et al. (2019).

+The modeling of TCN profiles in bedrock requires the consideration of possible excess nuclides, similar to inheritance, from previous exposure.
+For bedrock profiles, we explain the occurrence of such excess nuclides with a history where bedrock was previously exposed to cosmic rays.
 This could have been achieved in a scenario where the current exposure started with an erosion event that was too small to completely reset the TCN clock.
-Alternatively, inherited nuclides at depth can build up through a prolonged - 510 period during which the exposed surface has experienced a low denudation rate.
-Such a mechanism would allow for the accumulation of "excess nuclides" at depth.
-However, since such an exposure can only occur through a removal of bedrock material, such a concentration of inherited nuclides would have been produced by muons only (due to the position of the sample at significant depth) and would follow an exponential decrease with depth (Mair et al., 2019).
-To account for excess nuclides, we modelled an inherited nuclide concentration for the surface sample (C{inh}), which we used to parametrize 515 potentially inherited nuclides at depth ($C{inh,z}$) following
+Alternatively, the excess nuclides can build up through a prolonged period during which the exposed surface has experienced a low denudation rate.
+Such a mechanism would allow for the accumulation of "excess nuclides at depth".
+However, since such an exposure can only occur through a removal of bedrock material, such a concentration of excess nuclides would have been produced by muons only (due to the position of the sample at significant depth) and would follow an exponential decrease with depth (Mair et al., 2019).
+To account for excess nuclides, we modeled an excess nuclide concentration for the surface sample (C{inh}), which we used to parametrize potential excess nuclides at depth, similar to inheritance $(C{inh,z})$, following

-$$C{inh,z} = C{inh} \cdot e^{\left(-\frac{Z}{\Lambda{inh}}\right)}.$$
+$$C{\text{inh},z} = C{\text{inh}} \cdot e^{\left(-\frac{Z}{\Lambda{\text{inh}}}\right)}.$$

-We used the value of a fitted muon attenuation length of 4852 g cm-2 for Λ{inh} , which is in good agreement with published reconstructed muon attenuation lengths (Braucher et al., 2013).
+We used the value of a fitted muon attenuation length of $4852 \,\mathrm{g \, cm^{-2}}$ for Λ{inh} , which is in good agreement with published reconstructed muon attenuation lengths (Braucher et al., 2013).